Occupational Health and Safety

 As demands increase for improved Health, Safety and Well-being, our adoption of a risk-based approach was a key strategic move taking into account all areas of risk including legislative requirements, the capacity of our employees, and the potential hazards from our manufacturing activities.
 As part of this process, we carried out numerous simulations and scenarios on health and safety to identify key areas of concern to improve our performance.
 The goal is to implement more appropriate measures which we can implement throughout our global network.

-In 2020, 72% of our plants were certified with ISO 45001:2018 / OHSAS 18001:2007.
+As of March 2023, 70% of our plants were certified with ISO 45001:2018 / OHSAS 18001:2007.
 An annual audit performed by professional third parties is scheduled periodically where the auditor is free to critically evaluate the strengths and weaknesses of our OH&S system.
 The plant manager, together with relevant OH&S staff, are proactive in addressing any observations regarding gaps or areas for improvement raised by the auditor.
 Their recommendations are conveyed to senior management.

 Employee Engagement